rchoffardet/rchoffardet.github.io/content/articles/2-error-handling-part-1-exception-pattern/index.md

 Yes **AND** no. As always, it depends.
 Exceptions are way too convenient to be overlooked.
 There is a reason why there is an exception system in most languages: its convenience.

-Systems that are so constrained by performance needs that they cannot use exceptions are not common at all.
-I never saw such systems (at least not in dotnet).
+Systems so constrained by performance requirements that they cannot use exceptions, are not common at all.
+In fact, I've never seen such systems (at least not in dotnet).
 So, good chances are that we can keep using them for a while.
 However, we can limit their usage to the minimum.

 Microsoft recommends using exceptions only for exceptional cases, outside of normal flow.